Kamchatskiy/CTFLyc-Orientation-Day2023/README.md

 # CTFlyc Orientation Day

-This is a write-up on the CTFlyc competition that was held on October 19, 2023 in HSE Lyceum
+This repository contains write-ups for a beginner's competition that took place on October 19, 2023 at HSE Lyceum.

-Difficulty: Easy
+Created with love by the CTF Lyceum